 From a Qadriya Sufi standpoint, the Sufi path is not a religion.
 The journey to self-realization (waliyat) ultimately transcends all differences in sects and fiqh.

 The school of thought a Sufi identifies with is love.
 As Hazrat Rumi says,

 “The sect of Love is different from all other religions

 For lovers, their sect and religion is simply God”

-At the same time, Qadriya Sufis adhere to the beautiful example of the Prophet (pbuh) and all the Divine Messengers.
-In reality, the way of all the messengers is one.
-It is through the beauty of their inner and outer examples that love can reach completeness.
+At the same time, Qadriya Sufis adhere to the beautiful example of the Prophet (pbuh).
+It is through the beauty of his (pbuh) inner and outer examples that love can reach completeness.

 "Be in yourself a matter

 to be restricted to one belief